danielbernalb/LibreCO2/README.md

 5. Sensor, options:

 	a.
 Sensirion SCD30, the most expensive (52 dollars) but in our test the best performance.
-Sensirion have distributors in USA and Europe.
+Sensirion has distributors in the USA and Europe.
 Example: https://www.mouser.com/ProductDetail/Sensirion/SCD30/?qs=rrS6PyfT74fdywu4FxpYjQ%3D%3D

 	![SCD30 Sensirion](https://github.com/danielbernalb/LibreCO2/blob/main/images/Sensirion%20SCD30.jpg)

-	Pros: excelent performance (fast, reliable), fast shipping from USA or Europe.
+	Pros: excellent performance (fast, reliable), fast shipping from USA or Europe.

 	Cons: price (52 dollars).

 	b.
-Winsen MH-Z14 or 19, one of the chepears and most popular, good performance, some slow.
+Winsen MH-Z14 or 19, one of the cheapest and most popular, good performance, some slow.
 Take care with fake clones!!!

 	![Winsen MH-Z14a](https://github.com/danielbernalb/LibreCO2/blob/main/images/MH-Z14A.jpg)

-	Pros: aceptable performance (slow compared with Sensirion, medium reliable), low price (18 dollars from China)
+	Pros: acceptable performance (slow compared with Sensirion, medium reliable), low price (18 dollars from China)

 	Cons: slow shipping with aliexpress standard shipping (20-one month), fake copies (you have to be careful, recommended only buy from official store).